Frobenius manifolds on orbits spaces: Dihedral and dicyclic groups

-\subsection{Finite subgroups of $SL_2(\C)$}
+\subsection{Finite subgroups of $SL_2({\mathbb C})$}

-In this section we use Dubrovin's method on finite non trivial subgroups of $SL_2(\C)$.
+In this section we use Dubrovin's method on finite non trivial subgroups of $SL_2({\mathbb C})$.
 They are classified up to conjugation and they are called binary polyhedral groups.
 They consist of the cyclic groups $\mathcal C_m$ and binary dihedral groups $\mathcal D_m$, binary tetrahedral group $\mathcal T$, binary octahedral group $\mathcal O$ and binary icosahedral group $\mathcal{I}$.
 We treat them as representations of the corresponding groups.
 It is known that the invariant rings of these representations are not polynomial rings and the relations between the generators lead to the classification of simple hypersurface singularities.
 We use the sets of generators of the invariant rings listed in \cite{Leuschke}.
-Applying Dubrovin's method, we obtain polynomial Frobenius manifolds.
-We know from section \ref{first section} that all of them has a dual rational Frobenius manifold.
-Thus, we write below only the flat coordinates and the type of the resulting Frobenius structure.
-Note that the results are not apparent by just examining the invariant rings. \begin{enumerate} \item Cyclic groups $\mathcal C_m$: Here $m\geq 2$ and the invarinat ring is generated by $xy,~x^m,~y^m$.
+Applying Dubrovin's method, we obtain natural polynomial Frobenius manifold structure and their conjugations (as given in section \ref{first section}).
+We write below only the flat coordinates and the type of the resulting polynomial Frobenius manifold structures.
+Note that the findings are not apparent from examining the invariant rings. \begin{enumerate} \item Cyclic groups $\mathcal C_m$: Here $m\geq 2$ and the invarinat ring is generated by $xy,~x^m,~y^m$.
 We fix the following invariant polynomials

 Then the ring generated by $t_1$ and $t_2$ is isomorphic to the invariant ring of the standard representation of the dihedral group $I_2(m)$.
-Thus, using Dubrovin's method and $(t_1,t_2)$ as coordinates on the orbits space, we get Frobenius manifold of type $I_2(m)$ and its dual.
+Thus, using Dubrovin's method and $(t_1,t_2)$ as coordinates on the orbits space, we get Frobenius manifold of type $I_2(m)$.